-Following are some comments that I wrote about the topic in a previous Paradigm Change blog article, 19 Key Takeaway Points From Bryan Rosner’s New Book “Lyme Disease Supercharge.”
+Following are some comments that I recently wrote about the topic in another article on the Paradigm Change Blog.

 Because my time is limited and because I am much more interested in focusing my attention on other areas of study on mold-related illness, this is the only statement that I intend to make on this topic.

 Thanks to all for your understanding on this matter.